 Plus you also have access to a fridge and the toasted sandwich press!

-To find a job on campus make sure you are following Uni Newcastle Students on Facebook for regular job postings or visit CareerHub the University’s dedicated online career services site.
+To find a job on campus make sure you are following Uni Newcastle Students on Facebook and are part of the Jobs on Campus Facebook Group for regular job postings or visit CareerHub the University’s dedicated online career services site.
 You can also book into appointments, career skills and resume workshops and find a range of career information resources on the CareerHub site.